 Our eyes, in addition to their obvious physiological function, when bright and rested-looking, can make a great first impression or simply help to improve how someone feels about themselves when they look in the mirror.
-While droopy eyelids or fatty bags under the eyes do not usually impact functionality, such aesthetic imperfections can greatly affect the overall appearance.
+Lax eyelid skin can impact functionality, and can affect the overall appearance.
 Eyelid surgery can restore a younger and more alert appearance and improve the skin surrounding the eyes.

 During blepharoplasty, incisions are made along the natural lines of the upper and lower eyelid; Dr. Secretan will use these natural creases to better camouflage any evidence of surgery within the natural contours of the brow and/or eyelids.
 Blepharoplasty is a personalized surgery and each procedure is specifically designed to cater to the individual patient’s desired aesthetic results, and unique medical needs.

 While Blepharoplasty is a common and gentle surgical procedure, it is always necessary that you share your full medical history with your doctor prior to surgery.
 Be sure to share all medications and supplements you are currently taking as well, because some can interfere with the healing process.
 Results do vary based on a few variables such as age, overall health of the patient and in general, each individual responds to surgical procedures uniquely.
 Should an individual desire more dramatic changes to their physical aesthetic, a secondary procedure may be recommended to compliment the effects of their blepharoplasty.